mattermost/docs/doc/charts/gitlab/gitaly/index.md

 ## Design Choices

-The Gitaly container used in this chart also contains the gitlab-shell code-base in order to perform the actions on the Git repos that have not yet been ported into Gitaly.
+The Gitaly container used in this chart also contains the GitLab Shell codebase in order to perform the actions on the Git repos that have not yet been ported into Gitaly.
-The Gitaly container includes a copy of the gitlab-shell container within it, and as a result we also need to configure gitlab-shell within this chart.
+The Gitaly container includes a copy of the GitLab Shell container within it, and as a result we also need to configure GitLab Shell within this chart.

 ## Configuration